ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/including-documents.markdown

 # Including documents

-You may have read about [includes]() earlier, if not, note that 'includes' gives you the ability to side-load additional documents in single server call.
-Transformers also contain this powerful feature and you can take leverage of it by using `Include` method.
+You may have read about [includes]() earlier, if not, note that 'includes' option gives you the ability to side-load additional documents in a single server call.
+Transformers also contain this powerful feature and you can take advantage of it by using `Include` method.

 {CODE transformers_1@Transformers/Including.cs /}